Before you begin

 Non-NBCCD applicants: Students must have equivalent experience to our one-year Foundation Visual Arts (FVA) certificate to be considered for direct-entry into our diploma programs.
 Students who wish to apply direct-entry need to demonstrate this experience in their application.

-Direct-entry application deadline: January 15
+Direct-entry application deadline: January 15 or until full

 Advanced Studio Practice